coreboot/coreboot/Documentation/mainboard/supermicro/x11-lga1151-series/x11ssh-f/x11ssh-f.md

 - S3 resume not working (vendor and coreboot)
 - SeaBIOS cannot make use of VGA on Aspeed (even if IGD is disabled)

+## Difference between X11SSH-F and X11SSH-LN4F

+The PCB is identical.
+The X11SSH-F has 2 NICs, the X11SSH-LN4F has 4 NICs.
+So the X11SSH-F just doesn't have 2 NICs populated.

 ## ToDo

 - Fix known issues